luuxe/PortfolioSEI/README.md

 Another issue I found is that my email hover function is not quite right on mobile.
 I would assume there's different verbage for mobile interactions that I have not learned yet.
 Not sure how you're supposed to mouse over/out with a finger :)

+Additionally, my code is extremely repetitive and at a later date, I would like to refactor it.

 ## Final remarks
 I put a lot of effort into this project and I am extremely proud of the product.
 I look forward to growing this site as my skills develop.